The Parametrised Complexity of Counting Small Sub-Hypergraphs: The hypergraph homomorphism basis

 To conclude, for any given $F \in \scQ(H)$ note that $\mu(\tau)$ is either strictly positive or strictly negative for all $\tau$ such that $H/\tau \cong F$---see again~\cite{Lovasz12}.
 This implies $\gamma(F) \ne 0$ for all $F \in \scQ(H)$, as claimed. \end{proof}

-Using an inclusion--exclusion argument, we now prove that strong embedding counts can be represented as a linear combination of embedding counts, which is analogous to the case of graphs (see \cite[(5.17)]{Lovasz12}). \begin{restatable}{lemma}{strembshom} Let $\scS(H)$ be the set of all edge-super-hypergraphs of $H$.
-For all hypergraphs $H$, there is a function $\gamma: \scQ(\scS(H)) \to \mathbb{Q}$ such that, for all hypergraphs $G$, we have
+Using an inclusion--exclusion argument, we now prove that strong embedding counts can be represented as a linear combination of embedding counts, which is analogous to the case of graphs (see \cite[(5.17)]{Lovasz12}). \begin{restatable}[Writing hypergraph strong embedding counts as hypergraph homomorphism counts]{lemma}{strembshom} \dglabel{lem:strembs_to_homs}[lem:embs_to_homs] Let $\scS(H)$ be the set of all edge-super-hypergraphs of $H$.
+For every hypergraph $H$ there is a function $\gamma: \scQ(\scS(H)) \to \mathbb{Q}$ such that, for all hypergraphs $G$, we have

 where $\gamma(F) \ne 0$ holds for every $F \in \scS(H)$. \end{restatable} \begin{proof} The proof is almost identical to the one for graphs (\cite{CurticapeanDM17}, see also~\cite[Theorem 12]{RothS20} for a detailed presentation of the transformation).
 We provide the details here only for reasons of self-containment.